DataDog/documentation/content/en/agent/faq/circleci-incident-impact-on-datadog-agent.md

 ## The affected key

 The impacted RPM GPG signing key has the fingerprint `60A389A44A0C32BAE3C03F0B069B56F54172A230`, and is accessible in [our signing keys location][2].
-This key was historically used to sign Agent 5 releases, Agent 6 releases up to (and including) v6.13.0, DogStatsD 6 releases and DogStatsD 7 releases up to (and including) v7.23.1.
+This key was historically used to sign:

+* Agent 5 releases and Agent 6 releases up to (and including) v6.13.0 (`datadog-agent` package)
+* Standalone DogStatsD 6 releases and Standalone DogStatsD 7 releases up to (and including) v7.23.1 (`datadog-dogstatsd` package)

 <div class="alert alert-info">
 <strong>Note</strong>: Official Datadog repositories were <strong>not</strong> compromised.
 The signing key, if actually leaked, could be used to construct an RPM package that looks like it is from Datadog but it would not be enough to place such a package in our official package repositories.
-Installing a malicious package on a system would require that the attacker has root access to the system or that they can upload the package to a repository trusted by the system.
+A hypothetical attacker with the affected key would need to be able upload the constructed RPM package to a repository used by the system.
 </div>

 ## Am I affected?